dmytrokravch/nuxt3-bolilerplate/README.md

 - Integrate with [Tailwind CSS](https://tailwindcss.com)
 - Maximize lighthouse score
 - SEO-friendly
+- One click deployment with Netlify (or manual deployment to any hosting services)
 - Include a minimalist theme - IN PROGRESS
 - Sitemap.xml with nuxt/sitemap - IN PROGRESS
-- One click deployment with Netlify (or manual deployment to any hosting services) - IN PROGRESS
-- Layered and Modular Architecture with SOLID Principles - IN PROGRESS
 - Cache pages with redis - IN PROGRESS

 ### Requirements